ericd-1qbit/the_temple/work_notes/220203 Follow Up LDM Presentation.md

 In the Vanilla-VAE, the approximate posterior $q_\phi(z|x)$  is modelled using Gaussians with mean $\mu$ an variance $\sigma$ which are the learned output of the encoder. $P(z)$ is the "simple" distribution the appr. posterior is regularised to, eg. a standard Gaussian $\mathcal{N}(0,1)$.
 (Sidenote: The LDM paper tests another regularisation too - vector quantisation).
 In a Vanilla VAE one would then go ahead and sample $z\sim\mathcal{N}(0,1)$, feed that random noise through the decoder and obtain a synthetic sample.

-The deal with the LDM approach is, that they DO NO sample $z\sim\mathcal{N}(0,1)$ but they sample
+The deal with the LDM approach is, that they DO NOT sample $z\sim\mathcal{N}(0,1)$ but they sample

 $$
 z=\mathcal{E}_\mu(x)+\mathcal{E}_\sigma(x)*\varepsilon
 $$

-$\mathcal{E}_\mu$, $\mathcal{E}_\sigma$ are the encoder outputs of the learned
+$\mathcal{E}_\mu$, $\mathcal{E}_\sigma$ are the encoder outputs of the learned Gaussian means and variances during encoder training and $\epsilon\sim\mathcal{N}(0,1)$.

-The information about the input data is stored in the parameters of the encoder and decoder and in the values in the latent space.
+That is crucial - it means that they work with the two-dimensional output structure of the encoder.
+They basically sample from $q_\phi(z|x)$ instead of doing what is usually done in VAE image generation as described above.
+This is including much of the inherent structure of $z$.

-The sample can be obtained by sampling from the Gaussian distribution that is defined by the mean and variance values output by the encoder network for a given input.
-The sample from the latent space is then passed through the decoder network to generate the output, which is a reconstruction of the input data.
+Furthermore during the VAE training, they weigh the regularisation very little, which ensures high-fidelity reconstructions, to quote.

-From the paper:
+They show in a table that this approach preserves the details of an input image much better during compression.

-Because our subsequent DM is designed to work with the two-dimensional structure of our learned latent space z = E(x), we can use relatively mild compres- sion rates and achieve very good reconstructions.
-This is in contrast to previous works [23, 66], which relied on an arbitrary 1D ordering of the learned space z to model its distribution autoregressively and thereby ignored much of the inherent structure of z. ence, our compression model preserves details of x better (see Tab.
-8).
+This then also explains why diffusion is relevant at all for this approach - they diffuse $z_0=\mathcal{E}_\mu(x)+\mathcal{E}_\sigma(x)*\varepsilon$  to $z_T$ , thereby adding noise to the inherent structure of z.

-The full objective and training details can be found in the supplement.
+The conditional likelihood distribution $p_\theta(x|z)$ (the decoder network) has been trained to learn on the encoder output originally.
+After the Denoising Diffusion steps, that z is now slightly different, hence we get a high-fidelity but probabilistic synthetic sample.

 ![[Pasted image 20230206154611.png]]